 In a chair.
 Make sure your feet are firmly planted on the ground and your thighs parallel to the floor.
 Sit up straight and reach the crown of your head towards the sky with your shoulders gently dropped and relaxed.
 Rest your hands on your thighs with the palms facing down.

 Standing.
 This meditation pose is great if you’re waiting in a queue and want to squeeze in a few minutes of meditation.
 Rooting your feet firmly down into the earth, gently draw the muscles from your pelvis up towards the torso and rotate your shoulders back and down as your neck elongates up towards the sky.
-Relax your arms and imagine your spine as a pillar of light, gently stretching up towards the sky as you root down into the earth.
+Relax your arms and imagine your spine as a pillar of light, gently stretching up towards the sky.

 Walking.
 Meditation can include movement of course and focusing on your steps is a great way to bring meditation into your everyday life.
 Ideally try this in a clear, open space that’s 20-30 feet long.
 With your arms relaxed by your side, focus your gaze softly about six feet in front of you.
 Bring your awareness to your feet.
 As you take slow, careful steps, focus on the movements of each foot.